Sibu: Kingdom of Sarawak (Brooke administration)

-James Brooke built a fort in Sibu in 1862.

 A photo of Sibu Fort, taken between 1862 and 1908.

 The photo of Sibu bazaar, taken between 1900 and 1930.

-James Brooke assumed control of Sarawak, now known as Kuching, in 1841 after acquiring the territory from the Bruneian Empire.
-In 1853, Sarawak expanded its borders to incorporate the Sibu region, which at the time was a small village characterised by shophouses constructed with atap roofs, wooden walls, and floors.
+In 1841, James Brooke acquired the territory of Sarawak, now known as Kuching, from the Bruneian Empire.
+In 1853, the Sibu region was also incorporated into Sarawak.

 The earliest inhabitants of Sibu were the Melanau people, followed by the influx of Iban and Malay communities in the 1850s.
 Rajah Brooke, in 1862, oversaw the construction of Sibu Fort (commonly referred to as Fort Brooke), strategically situated at present-day Channel Road in Sibu.
 This fort played a pivotal role as an administrative center for the Brooke government in Sibu.
 However, it was demolished in 1936.

 It was customary for the White Rajah to erect such forts to assert territorial claims and provide protection.
 The existence of Sibu Fort is substantiated by historical accounts which described its location and history:

 There is a fort in Sibu, as indeed there is at most of the river places in Sarawak...

 The fort at Sibu was close to the Resident Dr. Hose's house and was attacked by Dayaks only a few years ago.
 Johnson, one of Dr. Hose's assistants, showed me a very long Dayak canoe capable of seating over one hundred men...

 The river at Sibu was of great width, over a mile across, in fact, and close to the bank is a Malay village, and a bazaar where the wily Chinaman does a thriving trade in the wild produce of the country, and makes huge profits out of the Dayaks and other natives on this river.